 \section{Perturbation expansion for the governing equations and boundary conditions}

-In this appendix, we show the derivation for the perturbation expansion of governing equations in the no-trade region and the associated boundary conditions for the case of general transaction cost structure given by \eqref{general k}.
+In this appendix, we show the details of the derivation for the perturbation expansion of the governing equations in the no-trade region and the associated boundary conditions for the case of general transaction cost structure $k(\cdot)$.

-\subsection{Derivation for the governing equation:}
+\subsection{Derivation for the governing equation}

 After changing variables from $(\tau,w,\phi)$ to $(\tau,w,Y)$ in \eqref{crraH-J-BVc*} and multiplying the result by $\varepsilon^{2\lambda}$, we have

 where